rfranks/tic-tac-react/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder.<br />
+Builds the app for production to the `build` folder.

+This includes:
+- installing `node_modules` via `npm install`,
-It correctly bundles React in production mode and optimizes the build for the best performance.
+- bundling React in production mode via `react-scripts build`,
+- optimizing the build for the best performance via `react-scripts build`,
+- running all tests to make sure that they all pass and that code coverage levels are met via `npm run test`
+- building `jsdoc` documentation via `npm run build-jsdoc`
+- builds `sotrybook` documentation via `npm run build-storybook`

-The build is minified and the filenames include the hashes.<br />
+The build is minified and the filenames include the hashes.

 Your app is ready to be deployed!
+See `npm run deploy` to deploy to Github.

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information on deploying react apps.

 ### `npm run build--no-test`

 Builds the app for production to the `build` folder, bypassing all tests.  __BEWARE!__

+## Deployment scripts

+### `npm run predeploy`
+`predeploy` ss run before `npm run deploy` and currently is an alias for `npm run build`, which builds the app for production use to the `build` folder.

+### `npm run deploy`

+    "deploy": "gh-pages -d build",

 ### `npm run eject`